 Change VM Properties

-Select a virtual machine in the Resources pane, and on the General tab, click on the Properties button to view or change the properties of the VM.
+Select a virtual machine in the Resources pane.
+On the General tab, select the Properties button to view or change the properties of the VM.

 On the General Properties tab you can change the VM’s name and description, place it in a folder, and manage its tags.